Yunabell-VU/software-containerization-practice/README.md

 ```
 This should return success.

-Since the ingress rule for the frontend is all allowed, it is ideal test egress rules using the frontend.
+Since the ingress rule for the frontend is all allowed, it is ideal to test egress rules using the frontend.
 Try to access the the frontend:
 ```shell
 wget -qO- --timeout=2 http://outlets-service:8080
 ```